Moqueca: Bahia

+Espirito Santo

 Moqueca capixaba is native to the state of Espírito Santo.
 It is a combination of Brazilian and Portuguese cuisine.
 It is considered a softer and lighter version of moqueca.
 Lighter oils, such as extra-virgin olive oil, are used instead of palm oil (as in the Bahian version).
+Annatto is typically an ingredient.
+Peppers are generally not included.

 Urucum pigment is added, and it is always cooked in a traditional clay pan.
-Moqueca capixaba can be made with fish, shrimp, crabs, sea crab or lobsters.
+Moqueca capixaba can be made with fish, shrimp, crabs, sea crabs or lobsters.

+Preparation and serving

 The full meal set includes banana da terra (plantain) stew as a side dish as well as pirão and white rice - each one in its own clay pan.
 The dish is usually seasoned with onion, tomatoes, coriander, and chives.
 It is usually accompanied by pirão, which is the paste made with cassava root flour ("farinha de mandioca") and the gravy from the stew.

-The Capixaba pan

-Capixaba pans, special panellas de barro, are made with black clay and glazed with mangrove tree sap.
+Capixaba pans, especially panelas de barro, are made with black clay and glazed with mangrove tree sap.
 After being shaped and fired, sap is re-applied.
 This blackens the clay and makes it water resistant.
 The pan must be seasoned with oil a couple of times before use.

-These cassole pans are very important to Vitória, and the city is home to a grassroots organization of pan-makers known as Associacao Das Paneleiras De Goiabeiras.
+These cassole pans are very important to Vitória, and the city is home to a grassroots organization of pan-makers known as Associação das Paneleiras de Goiabeiras.